-A truck bivy is a quick pre-trip camp when your want to be at or near the trailhead the following morning.
+A truck bivy is a quick pre-trip camp when you want to be at or near the trailhead the following morning.

 It is not for beautiful scenery or enjoying a good meal per se.

-I call it a truck bivy for a simple reason: Most people who do this type of late night bivying sleep in their vehicle or simply cowboy camp.
+I call it a truck bivy for a simple reason: Most people who do this type of late-night bivvying sleep in their vehicle or simply cowboy camp.
 Setting up a shelter in the dark is not fun and requires scoping out a good site.

-There is obviously no special gear needed for a truck bivy, but here a few things I found that has helped me over the years.
-Basically the few extras are gear so I don’t have to repack in the morning.
-I just want to hit the trail ASAP in AM.
+Obviously, there is no special gear needed for a truck bivy, but here a few things I found that have helped me over the years.
+Basically, the few extras are gear, so I don’t have to repack in the morning.
+I want to hit the trail ASAP in AM.
 We always have these items packed in our ‘permacamping kit.’

-- Old sleeping bag: An older sleeping bag, perhaps they bulky synthetic bag you started off with, is just fine for this type of late-night bivy.
+- Old sleeping bag: An older sleeping bag, perhaps the bulky synthetic bag you started with, is just fine for this type of late-night bivy.
 Joan and I have two inexpensive rectangular synthetic bags zipped together along with a poncho liner and a fleece blanket each.

 - Sleeping pad: Similar to the above.
-One I use for car camping works well.
+The ones we use for car camping works well.

 - Camp chair and a small cooler: After a typically long drive after work to get at or near the trailhead, I am too keyed up to go to sleep right away.
-Sitting down, taking in the night sky and drinking a beer I find is a good way to unwind after a full work week and the multi-hour, usually coffee fueled, drive I just did to get to the trailhead area.
+Sitting down, taking in the night sky, and drinking a beer I find is a good way to unwind after a full work week and the multi-hour, the usually coffee-fueled drive I just did to get to the trailhead area.

 More efficient than leaving on a Saturday morning.
 And cheaper than a motel room on the way.

 (And don’t forget to pack for AFTER the trip as well)